Amman (TV series): Casting

-Actor Amaljith was cast in the male lead role as Eshwar.
+Actor Amaljith was cast in the male lead role as Eswar.
 Kannada TV actress Pavithra Gowda was cast in the female lead role as Sakthi.
 The series marks the Tamil television debut for Amaljith and Pavithra Gowda.
 Nanditha Jennifer was selected to play the role of Saradha, who is the main antagonist in the show.
 While Nisha Jagadeeswaran, Shaliy Avinesh, Anita Nair, Rathan Ganapathy, Chandrika, Alexander and Shubha Raksha were also selected for pivotal roles in first season.

 The production and airing of the show were halted indefinitely since 21 March 2020, due to the COVID-19 pandemic in India on 28 May 2020 resumed again to telecast all new episodes.

-Vaigha, Maheshwari, Samyuktha Karthik, Manishajith and Rachitha Mahalakshmi were cast for guest roles in a few episodes.
+Vaigha, Maheswari, Samyuktha Karthik, Manishajith and Rachitha Mahalakshmi were cast for guest roles in a few episodes.

 While the second season was in pre-production, Amaljit and Pavithra Gowda, who played Easwar and Shakti in the first season, continued to star in the second series.
 Actress Nivisha was selected to play the role of Durga.
 Naresh Raj, He is making his debut on Tamil TV with this show.